flexcompute/tidy3d/tidy3d/plugins/adjoint/README.md

 ### PostProcessing Forward and Adjoint Fields for VJP Creation

-With the foward and adjoint simulations run and all of the field and permittivity data stored for each `JaxStructure` in the simulation, the final stage of the pipeline involves converting these gradient monitor data into VJP values to be stored in the `JaxSimulation` returned by the backwards pass of `web.run()`.
+With the forward and adjoint simulations run and all of the field and permittivity data stored for each `JaxStructure` in the simulation, the final stage of the pipeline involves converting these gradient monitor data into VJP values to be stored in the `JaxSimulation` returned by the backwards pass of `web.run()`.

 These VJPs are determined by performing integrals over the monitor data using the `Structure` geometry.
 For example, the derivative rule for the `Structure.medium.permittivity` involves a volume integral of the dot product of the E fields over the `Structure.geometry` and the derivatve rule for the `Structure.geometry` involves surface integrals over the `Geometry` surfaces.
 These integrals are defined respectively in the `JaxMedium.store_vjp()` and `JaxBox.store_vjp()` objects and are combined together in the `JaxStructure.store_vjp()`.
 The return value of these methods is a copy of the original instance where the values stored in the jax-compatible fields are the derivatives of the downstream function outputs w.r.t. the field.